Teradata/covalent/src/platform/markdown-navigator/README.md

 + compareWith?: IMarkdownNavigatorCompareWith
   + Function used to find startAt item
   + Defaults to comparison by strict equality (===)
++ footer:?
+Type<any>
+  + Custom component to be used as global footer

 For reference: